Inspiring underserved DC Youth to take control of their Lives Future Careers Community

 Our Mission is to provide at-risk DC youth pathways to employment in the construction and IT industries.

-Run Hope Work was founded in 2015 by Jose Ortiz.
-Jose modeled the program after his own path to success, after struggling with addiction and homelessness.
-Jose received a second chance from a mentor who taught him the trade of flooring, and friends who introduced him to running.
+Run Hope Work was founded in 2014 by Jose Ortiz, who has since passed away.
+Jose had modeled the program after his own path to success, after he struggled with addiction and homelessness.
+He received a second chance from a mentor who taught him the trade of flooring, and friends who introduced him to running.

 Running and meditation saved him from a life of hardship.
-Jose is now the proud owner of Allstate Floors, a community leader, and a decorated triathlete.
-Jose created Run Hope Work in hopes to help others like him achieve wellness, and career stability.
+Jose became the proud owner of Allstate Floors, a community leader, and a decorated triathlete.
+With a heart full of compassion, Jose had created Run Hope Work in hopes of helping others like him achieve wellness and career stability.

 The Run Hope Work story